Department of Ecology says more information needed before a decision on proposed Kalama methanol plant

 In an email, E. Elaine Placido, community services director for Cowlitz County, said the county will work with NWIW and the Port of Kalama in responding to Ecology’s request.

-“This is a complex project, and it is not unusual to require additional information during the decision making process, ” Placido wrote.
+“This is a complex project, and it is not unusual to require additional information during the decision-making process, ” Placido wrote.

 NWIW was reviewing Ecology’s letter, according to Kent Caputo, the company’s general counsel and chief commercial officer.